Disclaimer

 American Staffordshire Terrier Traits

-Because of their lineage and history, people are quite concerned about this dog breed.
-But worry not for we are going to present in detail all the necessary traits of Staffordshire Terrier in considerable detail.
+People are concerned about this dog breed because of their lineage and history.
+But worry not, for we will present in detail all the necessary traits of Staffordshire Terrier in considerable detail.

 American Staffordshire Terrier Appearance

 The Staffordshire Terrier is a muscular dog that is strong for its size.
 They look agile and active.
-The bone structure of the face is well defined and the overall appearance is attractive.
-The jaws are strong and the eyes round.
+The face’s bone structure is well-defined, and the overall appearance is attractive.
+The jaws are strong, and the eyes round.
 Sometimes you would see their cute puppy dog face while looking at the humans.
 At other times, they would appear the master of the ring when at large.

 Size

-American Staffordshire Terrier is a medium-sized dog that ranges between 17 to 19 inches in height.
-The height of the male dog is an inch longer in comparison to the female dog.
+American Staffordshire Terrier is a medium-sized dog ranging from 17 to 19 inches in height.
+The height of the male dog is an inch longer than the female dog’s.
 The weight ranges from as low as 40 pounds to as high as 70 pounds.
-The female dogs are relatively smarter than their male counterparts.
+Female dogs are relatively smarter than their male counterparts.

 Male Female